JuliyaShi/weather-app/README.md

 # Getting Started with Create React App

-You can try this App at this URL https://affectionate-dijkstra-532d01.netlify.app/
+You can try this App by URL https://affectionate-dijkstra-532d01.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).